 Checks if this node starts a variation (and can thus have a starting comment).
-The beginning of the game is also the start of a variation.
+The root node does not start a variation and can have no starting comment.

-is main line()
+is_main_line()

 Checks if the node is in the main line of the game.